cesar-rocha/10-lesson/README.md

 second language acquisition, [@Lyst1997] identified six ways in which instructors can correct learners' mistakes:

-Explicit correction:
+Explicit correction
 :   clearly indicating that the learner is incorrect and provide the
     correct form.

-Recasting:
+Recasting
 :   repeat the learner's response with the mistake or mistakes
     corrected.

-Clarification request:
+Clarification request
 :   indicate that the learner's answer is incorrect (e.g., by saying,
     "Are you sure?") but leave the correction open-ended.

-Metalinguistic clues:
+Metalinguistic clues
 :   pose leading questions (e.g., "Do we need the absolute error or the
     relative error here?")

-Elicitation:
+Elicitation
 :   provide the first part of the correct answer as a prompt and require
     the learner to fill in the rest.

-Repetition:
+Repetition
 :   repeats the learner's error, drawing attention to it but leaving the
     correction up to them.